StateVoicesNational/Spoke/docs/HOWTO_HIRE_SOMEONE_TO_INSTALL_SPOKE.md

-# Howto Hire Someone to Deploy Spoke
+# How to Hire Someone to Deploy Spoke

 ## Deciding to use Spoke